stevana/pipelining-with-disruptor/README.md

 (1.76 secs, 907,160 bytes)
 ```

-The reason for this is that the two sleeps in the fanout happen in parallel now
+The reason for this is that the two sleeps in the fan-out happen in parallel now
 and when the first item is at the second stage the first stage starts processing
 the second item, and so on, i.e. we get a pipelining parallelism.